Abu-Taher-web/Kaggle-Competition-Bangla-Meme-Classification/README.md

 ### Classification Metrics

-Table 1 presents the classification metrics for the four tasks:
+Table 9 to 12 presents the classification metrics for the four tasks:

 * **Abuse:** 0.980 accuracy
 * **Sarcasm:** 0.990 accuracy